Tammo32/WebCrawler/ReadMe.md

     </li>
     <li>
       <div>
-        <h4>Open your Azure Portal to create the app resouces needed</h4>
+        <h4 id="Azure">Open your Azure Portal to create the app resouces needed</h4>
         <pre>https://portal.azure.com/</pre>
         Run the cloud shell app
         <img width="754" alt="AzureBanner" src="https://user-images.githubusercontent.com/22534994/118344529-a6d56e00-b56d-11eb-83f4-908e82750d7c.PNG">
      </li>
      <li>
-        <h4>Once cloud shell is running, use the following commands to set up your resourses</h4>
+        <h4 id="Commands">Once cloud shell is running, use the following commands to set up your resourses</h4>
         This command will show a list of service locations, take a note of one that is in your region.
         <pre>az appservices list-locations --sku FREE</pre>
         This command will create a resouce in which all the services are stored to host the project.
 Replace <code>&ltYour Resouce Name&gt</code> and <code>&ltYour Location&gt</code> with a researce name and loaction of your choice.